 In some cases it may not be possible to surgically remove the Morton’s neuroma without also removing part of the nerve.
 When this is the case the affected area of your foot will be left permanently numb.

-In 2008 Mr. Weaver, Podiatrist at The Barn Clinic, introduced a more modern type of Morton’s neuroma surgery to the UK.
+In 2008 Mr. Weaver, Podiatrist at The Barn Clinic, pioneered and introduced a more modern type of Morton’s neuroma surgery to the UK.
 Cryosurgery uses extremely low temperatures to selectively destroy the scar tissue while leaving the rest of the nerve intact.
 Compared to conventional surgery, Cryosurgery for Morton’s neuroma has a much shorter recovery time and virtually no risk of a stump neuroma developing.

 For more information on the benefits of cryosurgery over convention morton’s neuroma excision surgery, please contact clinic on 0114 221 4780